102 Results

 -

-GREASE (Chanhassen Dinner Theatre)Adult TripsHighway 12 Adult Day Trip: Chanhassen Dinner Theatre Wednesday, September 17, 2025 Greased-back hair and leather jackets, ponytails and poodle skirts, fast cars and rock’n’roll, Grease is back at Chanhassen Dinner Theatres!
-Experience the nostalgia of high school in the ‘50s – peer pressure, love, and teenage life set against the campy backdrop of Rydell High!
-Discover the drama, comedy, and pop-culture satire that has made Grease one of the most popular productions of all time!
-Don’t forget the music, with songs like “Summer Nights,” “We Go Together,” “Greased Lightnin’,” “Beauty School Dropout” and so many others, including the hits you love from the movie.
-Have fun as you groove and bop along!
+GUYS & DOLLS (Chanhassen Dinner Theatre)Adult TripsHighway 12 Adult Day Trip: Chanhassen Dinner Theatre Wednesday, April 22, 2026 For the first time in over 35 years Chanhassen Dinner Theatres brings you a thrilling and electric staging of Guys and Dolls!
+From the gritty streets of New York to the colorful cafes of Havana, Guys and Dolls is a grand spectacle of music and comedy to delight audiences of all ages.
+This fresh production is set in Damon Runyon’s mythical New York City in a perfect balance of story, dance, music and romance!
 This trip includes motor coach transportation, a ticket to the show, and lunch (drinks included are water, coffee, & milk).
 Gratuity is included for the meal.
 Gratuity is not included for any additional purchases.
 No refunds can be issued after the registration deadline has passed.
-Registration deadline: Monday, August 11, 2025 Depart: 9:10am - Load at ACGC: High School (South Parking Lot) 9:30am - Load at Litchfield: Civic Arena (North Parking Lot) 9:55am - Load at Dassel-Cokato: PAC 10:15am - Load at Howard Lake: MAWSECO (720 9th Ave) 11:00am-1:00pm - Lunch (Dine-in service) link to menu: https://chanhassen.com/menus-dining/ 1:00-4:00pm - Matinee performance (includes a 20-minute intermission) Return: 5:10pm - Unload in Howard Lake 5:30pm - Unload in Dassel-Cokato 5:55pm - Unload in Litchfield 6:15pm - Unload in ACGC *All times are approximate and subject to change.Winter/Spring 2025
+Registration deadline: March 11 Depart: 9:10am - Load at ACGC: High School (South Parking Lot) 9:30am - Load at Litchfield: Civic Arena (North Parking Lot) 9:55am - Load at Dassel-Cokato: PAC 10:15am - Load at Howard Lake: MAWSECO (720 9th Ave) 11:00am-1:00pm - Lunch (Dine-in service) 1:00-3:30pm - Matinee performance (includes a 20-minute intermission) Return: 4:45pm - Unload in Howard Lake 5:05pm - Unload in Dassel-Cokato 5:30pm - Unload in Litchfield 5:50pm - Unload in ACGC *All times are approximate and subject to change.Fall 2025

 -